 While it is somewhat over-advertised these days, deep learning accelerates the progress of AI.
 Hence I follow the latest progress, and sometimes play with the cutting edge papers by reproducing them.
 I use chainer and tensorflow.
 You can find implementations in my github.
 I also have several posts on my blog.

 Can we teach computers how to see as we do?
 This is very challenging research area but also very fun domain to work on.
 Recently computer vision suddenly started to work due to deep learning.
-I want to work on image understanding problem such as object recognition, object detection, caption generation, and scene graph generation.
+I like image understanding problems such as object recognition, object detection, and caption generation.
+In addition, I am recently intreted in generative adversarial networks.

 Mining figures in scientific papers has recently become an interesting area of research.
 In computer vision, some people started to work on parsing figures appearing in research papers or textbook.
 In information science, a figure oriented literature mining is recently proposed.
 This is called Viziometrics in contract to bibliometrics, which is mainly focused on text.